On average, building a dock costs $14,949 but can range from $4,054 to $25,970, depending on type, materials, and location.

 With no waterfront property, it might make more sense to use a marina for $3,500 to $10,000 per year.
 But for about the same price you can have a private dock installed that will last 15 years or more.

 Boat docks are a maintenance and safety hazard if done incorrectly or with the wrong materials.
-Building one is a big project that takes specialized knowledge, skills, and experience.
+Building a dock requires specialized knowledge, skills, and experience; it's a big project.
 Use a professional who specializes in boat dock installation.

 To find a qualified professional: